-The National Longitudinal Survey of Adolescent Health (AddHealth) is nationally representative schoolbased survey of adolescents in grades 7-12 in the United States.
-Add Health includes data on respondents' social, economic, psychological, and physical wellbeing with contextual data on the family, neighborhood, community, school, friendships, peer groups, and romantic relationships.
+The U.S. National Longitudinal Survey of Adolescent Health (AddHealth) is representative school-based survey of adolescents in grades 7-12 in the United States.

-The National Epidemiological Survey on Alcohol and Related Conditions (NESARC) is a survey designed to determine the magnitude of alcohol use and psychiatric disorders in the general population.
-It is a representative sample of the noninstitutionalized U.S. population 18 years of age and older.
+The U.S. National Epidemiological Survey on Alcohol and Related Conditions (NESARC) is a survey designed to determine the magnitude of alcohol use and psychiatric disorders in the U.S. population.
+It is a representative sample of the non-institutionalized population 18 years and older.